-The purchase of Utmost Bermuda Limited has not changed the business outlook and the Company continues to be operated as a closed book in run off.
+The Company continues to be operated as a closed book in run off.
 The above principle remains appropriate for the business given the unchanged strategy.

 The Company is in run-off and the key risks are well understood.
 It is not envisioned that any dividends will be paid or financing will be entered into, such that the existing capital will be retained within the Company.